Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 There are herbs that are especially suited for treating eye problems.
 Eyebright, chickweed, elderflower, and chamomile are known to help heal many eye problems including conjunctivitis.
 Symptoms of conjunctivitis include red, itchy eyes with a yellow discharge and may be soothed with applications of a warm herbal compress.
 Other symptoms of conjunctivitis include a gritty feeling in the eyes, sensitivity to light, soreness, swelling, red eyes, and scaly eyelids.

 Mild eye infections and irritations can be soothed with agrimony tea compresses.
 Leave on eyes for fifteen minutes three or four times a day.
-Echinacea and yellowroot tea should be taken internally three times a day to build immunity.
-Other herbs to try include bilberry, parsley root, aloe vera, gingko biloba, burdock root, hawthorn, yellow dock root, dandelion root, and barley grass.
+Echinacea and yellowroot tea should be taken internally three times a day for a week to build immunity.
+Other herbs to try include bilberry, parsley root, aloe vera, ginkgo biloba, burdock root, hawthorn, yellow dock root, dandelion root, and barley grass.

 Calendula compresses are extremely useful in the treatment of sties.
 Use often until sore is healed.